Copyright (c) 2022

 Reviews Love it?
 Or maybe you want to share some creative ways you're putting this item to use.

-JLove said almost 13 years ago:Great Idea and would be a huge help but...
+JLove said over 13 years ago:Great Idea and would be a huge help but...
 Trying to use it in Maya 2009 x64 and get this...
 Error: name 'tj_polyFaceRipper' is not defined